enthought/mayavi/docs/source/mayavi/mlab.rst

-    to create visualization objects, it is important to remember that Mayavi is an interactive program, and that the properties of these objects can be modified interactively, as described in `Interacting graphically with the visualization`_.
+    to create visualization objects, it is important to remember that Mayavi is an interactive program, and that the properties of these objects can be modified interactively, as described in `Changing object properties interactively`_.
 It is often impossible to choose the best parameters for a visualization before hand.
 Colors, contour values, colormap, view angle, etc... should be chosen interactively.
 If reproducibility is required, the chosen